Linjiamin33/A-new-enhanced-machine-learning-plagioclase-liquid-hygrometer/README.md

 You can adjust the Data Expansion Multipliers, Number of Markov chains on your preferences to find higher quality extended datasets.

 #### Save the Output:
-The script saves the resulting plots as a table.
+The script saves the augmented result as a table.
 Make sure to specify your desired file path in the code where the table will be saved.

 ### Usage Notes
 #### Running the Code